 Medicys Limited is committed to protecting the information we collect from each participant.
 The following Notice outlines how we use that information.
 This Notice was established in 2018 and was last updated on August 4, 2022.

 Medicys Limited is a member of, and complies with, the Codes of Conduct and Legal and Ethical Standards as prescribed by the BHBIA, EphMRA and ESOMAR.
-These guidelines are extremely comprehensive, and act as a pillar of our key business processes (including how we protect the rights of respondents, handle data, and record adverse events and product complaints).
+These guidelines are extremely comprehensive, and act as a pillar of our business processes (including how we protect the rights of respondents, handle data, and record adverse events and product complaints).

-PURPOSES FOR DATA PROCESSING
+PURPOSES OF DATA PROCESSING

 LEGAL BASES FOR DATA PROCESSING

-Medicys Limited has responsibility to maintain records relating to our research activities, in accordance with the regulatory environment, client requests and suggested industry guidelines, and will retain respondent information and data according to the following retention guidelines:
+Medicys has responsibility to maintain records relating to our research activities, in accordance with the regulatory environment, client requests and suggested industry guidelines, and will retain respondent information and data according to the following retention guidelines: